How to go maximalist in your interior design - without the clutter

 Layer colour and pattern to get the fun flowing

 Patterns become all the bolder when you take the colours that surround them into account.
 You can really make your interiors pop if you use them right.
 Use a colour wheel if you’re not sure about shades!
+Here are our favourite books about colour in interior design, curated specially for you.

 Check out this example to get a grip on what we mean: